marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 A bonus, the truncate/reload process was actually much faster than importing through a stored procedure sink.
 Faster means money saved.
 Executing in half the time means half the cost.
 Performance tuning just became a profitable activity.

+An last, we are going to confirm our SCD4 functionality by making changes in the source database.
+Open file 0010_UpdateSourceDatabaseAgain.sql and run it against the source database.

+Trigger the data factory pipeline one last time.

+When the pipeline is complete, open 0050_QueryTargetTable.sql

+Confirm:
+<li>500000 rows in Target.dim.Employee
+<li>2 rows in Target.dim.Employee_History (SourceKeys 512, 1024)
+<li>6 new rows (12 total) in Target.Audit.OperationsEventLog

+We have confirmed that we're working as expected.

 Let's compare the approaches of loading SQL Server through a stored procedure sync vs a truncate and reload process:

 <li>Both solutions require moving the entire source dataset across a network